greenboxal/doggohub/doc/administration/auth/okta.md

       >**Notes:**
-      >- Change the value for `assertion_consumer_service_url` to match the HTTPS endpoint of GitLab (append `users/auth/saml/callback` to the HTTPS URL of your GitLab installation to generate the correct value).
+      >- Change the value for `assertion_consumer_service_url` to match the HTTPS endpoint of DoggoHub (append `users/auth/saml/callback` to the HTTPS URL of your DoggoHub installation to generate the correct value).
       >- To get the `idp_cert_fingerprint` fingerprint, first download the certificate from the Okta app you registered and then run: